nf-core/taxprofiler/docs/usage/tutorials.md

 To build a kmcp ganon database you need three components: the FASTA files you wish to include in gzip-compressed format and one genome per file with the reference identifier in the file name, the taxid mapping file, and NCBI taxonomy dump files (names.dmp, nodes.dmp)

-> Step 1.
-You need to compute the k-mers with [`kmcp compute`](https://bioinf.shenwei.me/kmcp/usage/#compute) and by providing as input the FASTA files you wish to include.
+1. You need to compute the k-mers with [`kmcp compute`](https://bioinf.shenwei.me/kmcp/usage/#compute) and by providing as input the FASTA files you wish to include.

-> Step 2.
-You need to build index for k-mers with [`kmcp index`](https://bioinf.shenwei.me/kmcp/usage/#index) by providing as input the output of `kmcp compute`
+2. You need to build index for k-mers with [`kmcp index`](https://bioinf.shenwei.me/kmcp/usage/#index) by providing as input the output of `kmcp compute`

 <details markdown="1">
 <summary>Expected files in database directory</summary>